HOW MUCH DOES IT COST?

 The building is extremely environmentally responsible.
 In fact, it’s getting a lot of media attention because it’s beind certified as the “Greenest Building in the Eastern US.”
 It is very efficient with water and energy, and uses safe, nontoxic and sustainable materials.

-BEHIND THE SCENE QUESTIONS
+BEHIND THE SCENES QUESTIONS

 How, and where, did you seek out funding for the co-op?